 \section{Abstract}

-We construct the ADHM linear sigma model that is complementary to a model constructed by Edward Witten in 1995.
-Analysis of the corresponding moduli space leads to the resolution of a nearly three decade old mystery associated with the original construction.
-A number of problems are listed on which this construction has a bearing.
+We resolve the three decades old problem of the moduli space of ADHM instanton linear sigma model constructed by Witten in 1995.
+We construct an ADHM instanton linear sigma model that is complementary to Witten's original model in the sense of being dual to it.
+The resulting moduli space immediately suggests the solution to the mystery associated with the moduli space of the original model.
+Several problems are listed on which this new construction has bearing.